 The National Slate Museum is a must-see, telling the fascinating story behind one of Wales most prevalent industries.
 A visit here will give you access to a range of exciting workshops and buildings that allow you to travel back in time, offering a realistic insight into the life of quarrymen.

 The museum is situated amongst the Victorian buildings of Dinorwig Quarry, based in the shadow of the Elidir mountain in Gwynedd.
-Also on the site is the Ffowtan Café, serving refreshments, snacks and hot meals throughout the day.

 3. Cyfarthfa Castle Museum and Art Gallery